 There is so much to be done, looking after and expanding the potential of people of all ages in our communities, helping them to find a voice, to look after their basic needs, then empowered them to be creative and economically independent.
 There are more hard core issues to be involved in, such as helping people who have been trafficked, who are recovering from drug addiction and countering the drug trade in communities, helping people exploited by some businesses, and helping people in other parts of the world supressed by dictatorial governments.
 There are a host of issues to do with people.

 Then there is the environment.
 There is much to be done to clean it up.
 There is a need to protect it from some businesses, business people, criminal organizations and some politicians who value their profits and wealth above all else, and who care very little about the environment or people, though they might pretend to do so.
-For example, one way for those lightworkers with money to help, is to buy land to protect it.
+One way for lightworkers with money to help, is to buy land to protect it.
 That really helps.
 It may be that some lightworkers’ skills lie in politics where it is really needed, in lobbying, business or finance, or also science and technology.
 There are lots of ways which give lightworkers their own unique powerful and practical way of expressing their spirituality through action, and of being the spiritual warrior.
 There is much to be done to gain and create the kind of world we want, based on love and spirituality.